Zillode/OSCeleton-OpenNI/README.md

 on your language / framework of choice.

 Note: this version of OSCeleton is heavily modified compared to the original (Sensebloom/OSCeleton).

-Additionally, when MIDAS_ENABLED is set to 1, default options are customized for the Midas Framework.
+When MIDAS_ENABLED is set to 1, default options are customized for the Midas Framework.
 This is different than the original OSCeleton configuration!
 Set to 0 to obtain the original default behavior or add -xo as a commandline option.